 |Market and customer risks|

-Bodycote operates in 23 countries and a substantial amount of sales are closely linked to the economic cycle and the general macro-economic environment.
-The result of the referendum on the future of the UK's membership in the European Union is not expected to have a material transactional impact as customers are typically served locally and cross-border trading is minimal.
+Bodycote operates in 23 countries and the Group's revenues can be expected if macroeconomic trends, as well as the life cycles of the different components at the Group .
+The result of the referendum on the future of the UK's membership of the European Union is not expected to have a material transactional impact as customers are typically served locally and cross-border trading is not material.

-- Bodycote's presence in 23 countries across a wide variety of end-markets acts as a natural hedge to neutralise localised economic volatility.
+- Bodycote's presence in 23 countries servicing more than 40,000 customers across a wide variety of end-markets acts as a natural hedge to neutralise localised economic volatility and component life cyles.

 Loss of key customers